MicroEJ/docs/VEEPortingGuide/eventQueue.rst

          } catch (IOException e) {
             System.out.println("IOException while reading accelerometer values from the EventDataReader.");
          }
          System.out.println("Accelerometer values: X = " + x + ", Y = " + y + ", Z = " + z + ".");
       }
-   }
+   });

 Mock the Event Queue
 --------------------

-If you are sending events through the C API in your BSP, you will need to send the same events in one of your :ref:`Mock <mock>`.
-You will have to use the Event Queue Mock API to do so.
+To simulate event that are normally sent through through the C API, use the Event Queue Mock API from your mock.
-This API is the equivalent of the C API in the Simulator.

-The Event Queue Mock API must be added to the :ref:`module.ivy <mmm_module_description>` of the MicroEJ Mock project.
+The Event Queue Mock API dependency must be added to the :ref:`module.ivy <mmm_module_description>` of your MicroEJ Mock project.

 .. code-block:: xml